Hacken Lee: 2010 to present

 In January 2013, Lee attended for "Top Ten Chinese Gold Songs Awards" held by RTHK and won the award for the song "What's The Things Alive For".

 In May 2013, Lee's new song "Forward", was invited the Hong Kong Children's Choir for vocal accompaniment, which was rare inspirational song in recent years at local music scene, and also the rare allegro song of him in recent years, and was sent to the radio.
 "Hacken Lee Concert Hall" series was separated by 7 years, Hacken launched a brand new HiFi album again at July, named "Remakes By Hacken".
 The album was fully produced by Schumann and Alex Fung again.
 After the album was released, it got the favor by the community of professional musicians, and praised by the fans.
 It occupied iTunes Top Songs list in the first week of release, even reached the success of double platinum album of sales.

 In October 2013, he released the new canton EP, named "House of Cards", the song in same title became the Annual Golden Song, on major radio awards ceremony were impressive results.
-In December, Hacken was held the concert with Alan Tam, to commemorate the 10th anniversary as being "Neighbour" (左麟右李), and they're offered the world tours.
+In December, Hacken held concerts with Alan Tam, to commemorate the 10th anniversary as being "Neighbour" (左麟右李), and they went on a world tour after.

-By May 2014, Lee issued a song "No Friend", which created by Eric Kwok and Wyman Wong, the song was sent to radio.
+By May 2014, Lee issued a song "No Friend", which created by Eric Kwok and Wyman Wong, the song was sent to the radio.
 The song was got widely radio and fans acclaim followed by "House of Cards".
 In June, he was the World Cup commentator for TVB, and launched his selection album "Selection To No Friends."

 In 2015, Lee directly advanced to the semi-final of King of Mask Singer (蒙面歌王) having become the first Masked Singer to win the preliminaries and reveal his face and identity.

 In 2016, Lee participated in the singing competition I Am a Singer (season 4) as the host and starting competitor and began the competition with his rendition of Alan Tam's song "Love in the Fog" (霧之戀), the song that brought him into the music industry via the singing competition he participated in 30 years ago.
 His consistently great weekly performances won over the hearts of many of the audience, with some of his most notable performances being his rendition of Ekin Cheng's "Days of Friendship" (友情歲月), C AllStar's "Sky Ladder" (天梯), and his 4th knockout round (ultimate knockout round) performance with renown pianist Lang Lang "I Can't Sing" (我不會唱歌), and he made it to compete in the finale (week 13) of the competition.
 Joey Yung sung with him in the Season 4 Biennial concert, shortly before Lee moved away from Universal Music, ending his partnership with Alan Tam, but reuniting him with Joey Yung, after they had a concert in 2015.